emmajanedrews/base-template/_posts/2018-04-05-what-do-you-need-to-do-to-sell-for-top-dollar-in-our-market.md

 To get top dollar for your home sale, we have a couple pointers for you.

-First, **let us come into your home and give it a room-by-room evaluation free of charge.**In doing this, we give you a fresh look at your home through buyers’ eyes and tell you what upgrades and repairs you can make that will give you the best return possible.
+First, **let us come into your home and give it a room-by-room evaluation free of charge.&nbsp;**In doing this, we give you a fresh look at your home through buyers’ eyes and tell you what upgrades and repairs you can make that will give you the best return possible.
 If you spend a dollar, you don’t want to only get a dollar back—you want to get $3, $5, or even $10 back.

 {% include pullquote.html %}